Our proposed merger with Australian Mutual Bank

 Why is a merger necessary?

-While our bank is financially strong, the banking sector is moving at pace with rapid evolution in technology, increased regulation and compliance requirements,increasing cyber security threats, and customers expecting higher levels of service and a modern digital experience.
-These developments are important, but also come at considerable costs and stretch the resources of smaller banks like ours.
+While our bank is financially strong, the banking sector is moving at pace.
+The rapid evolution of technology, cybersecurity, regulation and compliance requirements, and customer expectations is important, but also comes at considerable cost, stretching the resources of smaller banks like ours.

-The sector is moving at pace and while we are financially strong and have shown resilience, we must continue to evolve so we can continue to deliver the best value and service to you, our members.
+While we are financially strong and have shown resilience, we must continue to evolve.
+By combining our resources with Australian Mutual Bank, we will be able to increase investment into our bank so we can continue to deliver the best value and service to you, our members.

 Who are we merging with and why were they chosen?

-Like us, Australian Mutual Bank is member owned, with a rich history of serving its communities with ethical and sustainable banking products.
+Like us, Australian Mutual Bank is 100% member owned, with a rich history of serving its communities with ethical and sustainable banking products.
 Originally founded to serve employees in transport, local government and energy sectors, Australian Mutual Bank has been providing personalised banking services for more than 70 years.
-Today, the bank supports approximately 60,000 members while making a positive impact in its local communities.
+Today, they support approximately 60,000 members while making a positive impact in their local communities.

 Who owns Australian Mutual Bank Limited?

-Australian Mutual Bank Limited is 100% member owned
+Like us, Australian Mutual Bank Limited is 100% member owned.

 Why merge now?